3270 Extended Data Stream

 *

-* Branch to routine for
+* Branch to

 requested function